woodskevinj/visionsense-api/README.md

 ## 🧩 Project Overview

+VisionSense API provides a containerized image-classification microservice.
-Deploy a containerized API that accepts an image file (`POST /predict`), runs it through a pre-trained deep learning model, and returns the predicted label and confidence score.
+It accepts an image file (`POST /predict`), runs it through a pretrained ResNet-18 (ImageNet weights), and returns the top-5 predicted labels and confidence scores.

 ---